suryabulusu/ensime.github.io/server/troubleshooting.md

 ## Freezing Up

 1. check if you're running out of RAM, if so try the workarounds documented in ([#1756](https://github.com/ensime/ensime-server/issues/1756))
+2. ensime 2.0 introduced performance regressions, the indexer needs a rewrite [#1902](https://github.com/ensime/ensime-server/issues/1902).
+We need a contributor to dedicate some serious time to fix this.

 ## Anything else